Optimal waveform for fast synchronization of airfoil wakes: Fast synchronization analysis through the phase-reduction approach

-where $U^*,\, V^*$ are the $x,\,y$ components of $\boldsymbol{U}^*$ and $u,\,v$ are the $x,\,y$ components of velocity $\boldsymbol{u}$, respectively.
-Thus, the phase sensitivity fields with respect to perturbations in the velocity field are obtained by seeking a periodic solution for equation~\ref{eq:N-S} and solving the system of adjoint equations.
+where $\boldsymbol{Q}^*=\left(U^*,\, V^*\right)$ and $\boldsymbol{q}=\left(u,\,v\right)$.
+Thus, the phase sensitivity fields with respect to perturbations in the velocity field are obtained by seeking a periodic solution for equation~\ref{eq:N-S} and solving the system of adjoint equations (equation~\ref{eq:adjoint_NS}).
 Since, the adjoint equations are analogous to the Navier--Stokes equations, the same numerical scheme can be used to solve them.
-An overview of phase description for airfoil wakes is shown in figure~\ref{fig:fig02_phase}.
-The phase is defined based on the lift coefficient $C_L-\dot{C}_L$ plane, where $\theta=0,\pi$ correspond to $\textrm{mean }C_L$, $\theta = \pi/2$ corresponds to $\max C_L$ and $\theta=3\pi/2$ corresponds to $\min C_L$ \citep{taira2018phase}.
+An overview of the phase description for airfoil wakes is shown in figure~\ref{fig:fig02_phase}.
+The phase is defined based on the lift coefficient $C_L-\dot{C}_L$ plane, where $\theta=0,\pi$ correspond to $\textrm{mean }C_L$, $\theta = \pi/2$ corresponds to maximum $C_L$ and $\theta=3\pi/2$ corresponds to minimum $C_L$ \citep{taira2018phase}.